cminers/braiins-os/docs/index.md

 ## Initial Steps

-Download the latest released transitional firmware images + signatures from: [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)
+Download the latest released transitional firmware images and GPG signatures from the feeds site at: [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)

 You can check the downloaded file for its authenticity and integrity.
 The image signature can be verified by [GPG](https://www.gnupg.org/documentation/):